BradleyCulley/bradleyculley.github.io/_posts/2025-07-18-superman-to-superdog.md

 </p>

 <p>
-"Lois Lane knows this place, this 'Fortress'", I say.<br/>
+"Lois Lane knows this place".<br/>
-"Truth, Justice...", he says, quietly but firmly.<br/><br/>
+"Truth, Justice, and the American Way", he says, quietly but firmly.<br/><br/>
 </p>

 <p>
-“She’ll die, you know"<br/>
+"She’ll die, you know."<br/>
 "You could fly her to the Rose Nebula,<br/>
 but the trip would take a thousand years."
 </p>

 <p>
-He snaps his eyes ahead.
+He snaps his eyes straight ahead.
 He begins, "My father, Jor-El, sent me to this planet.
-He gave me a mission…".<br/>
+He gave me a mission...".<br/>
 He trails off, perfectly still up there.
 </p>